rhugman/lumpyrem/README.md

 Lumpyrem is very much a work in progress.
 User beware.

+LUMPREM requires daily inputs of rainfall and potential ET.
+Nonlinear relationships based on stored soil moisture are used to calculate recharge, runoff and actual ET.
+The parameters which govern these relationships can be adjusted by PEST.
+Numerous quantities of interest are recorded on LUMPREM’s output file.
+These include residual daily ET (which can be reformatted for input to the EVT package of MODFLOW), irrigation demand, and boundary condition head.
+The latter is calculated using a parameterizable, nonlinear relationship between head and stored soil moisture.
+Heads calculated in this way can be assigned to MODFLOW boundary conditions after appropriate re-formatting.

 # Installation
 Lumpyrem requires LUMPREM, LUMPREP and LR2SERIES.
 Executables can be downloaded from the [PESTHomepage.org](https://pesthomepage.org/software-0).
 It is recomended these be placed in a folder in the environment path on your local machine.
 Alternatively, the executables may be placed within the workspace folder.